 According to the Insurance Institute for Highway Safety (IIHS), 3,300 cyclists were killed between 2008 and 2012, and 74% of those deaths were from a cyclist being struck by the front of a vehicle.
 Drivers are still the leading cause for all non-deadly biking accidents contributing to 29% of biking injuries, according to the National Highway Safety Administration.

 As for avoiding cars, it really comes down to cyclists knowing the statistics and understanding that cars are by far the most serious threat out on the road, so for all bikers it’s clear that the main danger they must be careful about is other drivers.
 Stay safe and be alert.
 If you are looking for great, safe bicycle routes in Atlanta, check out our bike trail guide!

 Check behind you!

-The actual causes of bike accidents are much more intricate than simply dangerous drivers and unaware bikers, and the same IIHS study showed that 45% of biker fatalities occur when a cyclist and vehicle are traveling in the same direction, which subsequently means that the most common way cyclists are killed out on the road is from cars approaching them from behind.
+The actual causes of common bike accidents are much more intricate than simply dangerous drivers and unaware bikers, and the same IIHS study showed that 45% of biker fatalities occur when a cyclist and vehicle are traveling in the same direction, which subsequently means that the most common way cyclists are killed out on the road is from cars approaching them from behind.
 Another study from The League of American Bicyclists also supports the other study with 40% of serious collisions being caused by cars rear-ending cyclists.

 The best ways to avoid these kinds of accidents are to be aware of what’s happening behind you while cycling, and to of course purchase and use an efficient rear light while biking in the evening hours.